Emma-GX/flask-feedback/README.md

+**TO CREATE THE DATABASE**

+1. You can do it in Linux/Ubuntu

+    a.
+In the terminal type: createdb flask_feedback

+**TO CREATE THE TABLES**

+1. You can use ipython

+    a.
+In the terminal , I use the terminal in VSCode,
+       type: ipython
+    b.
+Then type: %run app.py
+    c.
+Then type: db.create_all()

 **YOU WILL NEED TO HAVE POSTGRESQL RUNNING TO USE THIS APP**

 In the Ubuntu command line type:
 *sudo service postgresql start*

+**TO VERIFY THINGS ARE ACTUALLY GOING INTO THE DATABASE**

+1. In Ubuntu/Linux type: psql flask_feedback

+2. Now you can type the following to see all tables: \dt

+3. You can also run querys to see you data here.

 **Flask Feedback**